GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

   chrome.action.setBadgeText({ text: badgeText });

   // Listener is registered asynchronously
-  // This is NOT guaranteed to work in MV3/service workers!
+  // This is NOT guaranteed to work in Manifest V3/service workers!
 Don't do this! chrome.action.onClicked.addListener(handleActionClick);
 });
 ```